-Already visited Amsterdam?
-Hop on a train from Amsterdam to Utrecht and visit Holland’s hidden gem.
+Already visited Amsterdam? – Hop on a train to one of these Dutch cities instead:

 Travel by train from Amsterdam Centraal to Berlin Hbf via Hanover Hbf

 So your last leg on your 2 week Europe trip is a bit of a long one at six hours but you do have to change trains in Hanover, so this could easily be added in as an additional city to break up the journey.